Rethinking Cross-lingual Gaps from a Statistical Viewpoint: A Framework of Cross-lingual Gaps

-In this section, we discuss two surprising implications of the unbiased noise component: (a) variance in source and target are proportional, (b) cross-lingual gaps diminish with low variance in source.
-We also empirically validate our claims thereby further bolstering our main claim that knowledge barriers are not dominant.
+We derive a surprising implication when the cross-lingual gaps are due to unbiased errors.
+When using a majority-vote-estimator described in the previous section, the cross-lingual gaps must diminish when the model is sufficiently confident (low variance) in the source language.
+On the other hand, we cannot claim the same when the cross-lingual gap is due to bias.
+We further validate that cross-lingual error is unbiased by empirically verifying the analytical predictions from this section.

-We begin by showing that the response variance in source and target are related, and we quantify response variance using probability of the mode.
-We refer to probability of a sample matching the mode as confidence and represent variance as 1 minus confidence.
+We begin by showing that the response variance in source and target are related.
+We refer to the probability of a sample matching the mode as confidence and represent variance as 1 minus confidence.
 For instance, when the response variance is 0, all the sampled responses match the mode with probability 1.
-We present the lower bounds on the confidence from source and target below using the notation from Proposition~\ref{prop:2} and Section~\ref{sec:model} for $\vec{\mu}_s, \sigma_s$. \begin{prop} Recall the sampling process when $\kappa=1$.
-We have the following lower bound on the probability of the mode of responses sampled from source and target.
+Below, we relate confidence in target with confidence in source language.